plone/documentation/develop/plone/functionality/expressions.rst

    Move TTW script info to its own chapter.

-The Zope Management Interface allows one to create, edit and execute
-:doc:`RestrictedPython sandboxed scripts </develop/plone/security/sandboxing>`
-directly through the web management interface.
+The Management Interface allows one to create, edit and execute :doc:`RestrictedPython sandboxed scripts </develop/plone/security/sandboxing>` directly through the web management interface.
 This functionality is generally discouraged nowadays in the favor of :doc:`view classes </develop/plone/views/browserviews>`.

 Creating a TTW Python script in an add-on installer
 -----------------------------------------------------